4t145/tsuki-scheduler/README.md

 - tokio
 - async-std
-- thread
+- new thread
+- local
-- wasm (javascript promise)
+- promise
 - and more as long as the way to create a task in this runtime is implemented.

 with a combination of